givefood/givefood/README.md

 The source of https://www.givefood.org.uk, the website of a UK charity that runs the largest database of food banks in the country.

+Give Food is a registered charity in England & Wales 1188192

 ## Data

 * We have an API at https://www.givefood.org.uk/api/